authgear/authgear-server/docs/specs/sdk.md

 Therefore, if the developer wants to implement multiple account, they must create different container instances with distinct names.

+## The use of persistent storage

+The SDK by default will store refresh tokens in persistent storage.
+In some applications such as banking applications,
+It is more preferable to have ephemeral refresh token that are only stored in memory.

+The SDK can be configured to store refresh token in memory only.

 ## Biometric authentication

 Biometric authentication is provided by the following API